 The Canadian Express Entry System

-The Canadian Express Entry System is the most popular way for all foreign nationals to get their permanent resident status in Canada.
+The Canadian Express Entry System is the most popular way for all foreign nationals to get permanent resident status in Canada.
 This immigration program was created in 2015 to give skilled workers from other countries and their family members a chance to become permanent residents of Canada in as little as six months.

 Applicants' CRS scores are then entered into an Express Entry pool, and there is an Express Entry draw every two weeks.
 In each Express Entry draw, applicants with scores over a certain number receive an Invitation To Apply (ITA) for permanent residency.
 This number changes for every Express Entry draw based on the size and strength of the application pool.
 Once they submit their permanent residency application, they will receive permanent residence in Canada after approximately six months.